Angadbcit/bcit-2420-1/assignment1.md

 ## SSH key

 SSH stands for Secure Shell.
 It is a protocol used to send commands to a computer over an unsecured network in a secure manner.
 The connection works in a client-server model.
-The method of securing the connection is done through the method of cryptography.
-It is a 2 step process:
+The method of securing the connection is done through the method of cryptography.~[1](https://www.cloudflare.com/learning/access-management/what-is-ssh/)~ It is a 2 step process:

 1. Authentication: Verify the identity of the SSH server.
 2. Encryption: A strong symetric encryption algorithm is used, which is transferred over the network using the standard hash algorithms.

 When we make a SSH key, we are in reality making a pair of keys.
 They are the public and private SSH keys.
 They serve a simple purpose of authenticating the client.
 The cryptographic pair of keys are created on the client's device, and once created, the public key is shared with the server.
 Now the keys will act as passwords, so when the client wants to log in, the server will compare the public key to the private key on the client's end.
-If they match, the connection will be established.
+If they match, the connection will be established.~[2](https://www.ssh.com/academy/ssh/protocol)~

 **What's the benifit?** The SSH protocol is an extremely useful tool, as it allows the client (user i.e., you) to access a server remotly.
 All you need to do is configure an SSH to your server, and you can now work from anywhere (as long as the server is running). *How do you make one?* Following are the steps to creating a SSH key on windows, macOS, and linux.